-Subscript of the pointer (finger) whose horizontal position must be retrieved.
+Subscript of the pointer (finger) whose vertical position must be retrieved.
 The first pointer in contact with the screen corresponds to the subscript 1.

 If this parameter is not specified, the function will return the position of the first pointer in contact with the screen.